 On Thursday, May 31, 2012, we set out to visit The Photographers’ Gallery, a five-story building dedicated to photography with a very nice bookstore in the basement.
 The main attraction was Edward Burtynsky: Oil, an exhibit by the Canadian photographer.
 It focused on the extraction, transport, and use of oil with a great collection of meticulously structured photographs.
 I was going to purchase the exhibit book but it was too heavy to put in the suitcase, so I have already ordered a copy from Amazon.
 I have one of his books and have seen his work on the Web as well.
 But this collection, especially when presented as very high-quality large prints, was particularly impressive.
-Exhibited on two floors all the prints were large format pigment prints and were printed just beautifully.
+Exhibit occupied two floors and all the works were large format pigment prints done just beautifully.
 Kudos to the photographer and to The Photographers’ Gallery.
 Although there are a few samples below, I highly recommend a visit to their Web site for more information.

 On one floor there was a very interesting installation consisting of a single photograph taken in 1911.
 It is described as “An Afternoon Unregistered on the Richter Scale (2011) is a silent looped video projection that transforms an archival photograph taken in Calcutta in 1911 through a series of subtle alterations.”
 (Slow moving video, be patient.)
 The photograph was rear-projected on to a large screen and the animation was very subtle, mainly the ceiling fan slowly rotating.
 Unfortunately, the Web site does not show the animation.